onlyjai/Bariya-s_P/Readme.md

 We welcome contributions!
 If you have suggestions for improving the Crowdfunding Platform or want to add new features, feel free to open an issue or submit a pull request.

 ---

-Feel free to modify and expand the README as your project evolves and new features are added!